odoo/documentation/sales/overview/main_concepts/invoicing.rst

 :menuselection:`eCommerce Order --> Invoice`
 --------------------------------------------

-An eCommerce order will also trigger the creation of the order when it is fully paid.
+An eCommerce order will also trigger the creation of the invoice when it is fully paid.
 If you allow paying orders by check or wire transfer, Odoo only creates an order and the invoice will be triggered once the payment is received.